-Introduction to Defending Against Challenges to a Gift/Will, Trust, Power of Attorney or Guardianship
+Let’s Discuss Defending You Against Challenges to You Receiving a Gift Under a Last Will, Trust, Power of Attorney, or Guardianship

-Have you been accused of taking money from an elderly person or influencing them to give you money prior to their death or while they are still alive?
-Its frightening, isn’t it?
+Have you been accused of taking or receiving money from an elderly person or influencing them to give you money while they are or were still alive?
+It’s frightening, isn’t it?
 Making accusations is easy but proving an accusation is something entirely different.
 Here’s what you need to understand.

-Incapacity and undue influence are the most frequent allegations made in any fraud, conversion, will contest, trust dispute and allegation of financial exploitation involving the gifting of money made by a living or deceased person.
+The incapacity and/or undue influence of the gift donor are the most frequent allegations made in any fraud, conversion, will contest, trust dispute, and claim of financial exploitation involving the gifting of money made by a living or deceased person.

 THEY ARE AS FOLLOWS:

-- The exertion of influence over another that is undue and significant (i.e., a mere allegation that certain decisions were not rationally made is not enough).
+- The exertion of influence over another that is undue and significant (i.e., alleging that certain decisions were not rationally made is not enough).

-- The influence must overpower the elderly person’s free will and compromise his or her thinking at the time the will/trust/power of attorney was signed or a gift was made.
+- This influence must overpower the elderly person’s free will and compromise his or her thinking when the will/trust/power of attorney was signed or a gift was made.

-- That influence caused the elderly person to execute a will, trust or power of attorney or make a gift that he or she would not have made but for the undue influence.
+- That influence caused the elderly person to execute a will, trust, power of attorney or make a gift that he or she would not have made but for the undue influence.

 New Jersey case law describes undue influence as either, mental, moral or physical coercion that causes the testator/donor or grantor do something that is contrary to what the testator/donor or grantor would have normally done.

-Often, it is alleged because of undue influence, the will, trust or gift reflects the wishes and desires of the influencer (dominant person) not the testator/donor.
+Often, it is alleged that because of the undue influence of another, the will, trust or gift reflects the wishes and desires of the influencer (dominant person) not the testator/donor.
 These kinds of claims are tough to defend against.

 THE TOUGH PART: PROVING UNDUE INFLUENCE

-When addressing a claim of undue influence, a plaintiff must obtain information regarding the beneficiary(s) (the person receiving the gift).
-The evidence must clearly show motive or the opportunity for the beneficiary(s) to have attempted to exert undue influence over the elderly person at the time the will, trust or power of attorney was executed or over the donor at the time the gift was executed.
+When addressing a claim of undue influence, a plaintiff must obtain evidence about the beneficiary(s) (the person receiving the gift).
+The evidence must clearly show motive or the opportunity for the beneficiary(s) to have attempted to exert undue influence over the elderly person at the time the will, trust or power of attorney was executed.
 This is tough to prove and gives the accused an opening.

 Not all influences are “undue” influences.
 However, and this is an important point to be made and understood!
-To be “undue”, the influence must be such that it destroys or substantially compromises the elderly person’s free will to do as he or she pleases with his or her property and the disposition of his or her property.
-Each case is governed by the particular facts and circumstances surrounding the execution of the will, trust, or the making of the gift and the actions taken by the parties who took part in the gifting to determine if coercion or undue influence was exhibited.
+To be “undue”, the influence must be such that it destroys or substantially compromises the elderly person’s free will to do as he or she pleases with his or her property.
+Each case is governed by the facts and circumstances surrounding the execution of the will, trust, or the making of the gift.
+A court will closely review the actions taken by the parties who took part in the gifting to determine if coercion or undue influence was exhibited.
 The mere making of a gift or transfer of $$$ is not enough.

-Defending a Gift Made to You or Another Person Against Claims That the Gift Was Made When the Elderly Person Lacked Capacity or Was Under Undue Influence and/or Fraud
+Defending a Gift Made to You Against Claims That the Gift Was Made When the Elderly Person Lacked Capacity or Was Under Undue Influence and/or Fraud

 In New Jersey, a valid gift, whether made when the elderly person was/is alive or made under a will or trust generally has four elements.
 Those elements are:

-- The elderly person acted, whether actual or symbolic, and gave delivery of something of value to another.
+- The elderly person, whether actual or symbolic, gave delivery and possession of something of value to another.

-- There was/is an intention by the elderly person to give a gift to another.
+- There was an intention by the elderly person to make this gift to another.

 - There was/is an acceptance of the gift by the receiver of the gift.